gretatuckute/Brainmation/README.md

 - extractEvoked: Converts an MNE EpochsArray structure to an MNE Evoked structure.

 #### Files in the repository (sample data)
-- EEG.npy: NumPy array containing 40 EEG epochs recorded with [Enobio 32](https://www.neuroelectrics.com/products/enobio/).
-Epochs of 900 ms (100 ms pre and 800 ms post stimulus onset).
+- EEG.npy: NumPy array containing 40 EEG epochs recorded with [Enobio 32](https://www.neuroelectrics.com/products/enobio/) with a sampling frequency of 500 Hz.
+Length of epochs is 900 ms (100 ms pre and 800 ms post stimulus onset).
 - y.npy: NumPy array containing conditions for EEG epochs.
 0 corresponds to a visual 'scene' stimuli, and 1 corresponds to a visual 'face' stimuli.
 Optional whether to use conditions for animations.

 #### Example output